Role of geography in World War I: Geographic Barriers

 Fighting on the Italian Front involved the Swiss Alps and other mountains.
 Rivers, such as the Isonzo were fought over, to gain access to supplies and resources.
 The domination of seas was important because naval fighting was also a true sign of power.
 The vastness of Russia made it difficult for the Germans to reach, and once they dropped out of the war their front was simply used to catch the Central Powers on both sides.

 Weather

 Brutal winters diminished supplies and left both sides cold, starving, and wet.
 Lack of shoes and good clothes caused vulnerability and the spread of disease.
 Rain, snow, heat, and cold all played their role in World War One because of the giant amount of areas the war was fought in.

 Transfer of Knowledge

 The Atlantic Ocean was home to submarines, naval ships, and also the transfer of goods.
 Domination on the seas was necessary for getting supplies, people, and weapons from place to place.
 With new technology, ideas were able to spread quickly and new warfare was created by both sides such as poison gas.
 Communication also played a role in getting the United States to join the war.
-The interception of the Zimmermann Telegraph as well as the sinking of the RMS Lusitania both helped persuade the US in joining the war.
+The interception of the Zimmermann Telegram as well as the sinking of the RMS Lusitania both helped persuade the US in joining the war.